Communication Course Descriptions

 COM 205 Communication, Media, & Society

 The purpose of this course is to introduce students to important concepts and principles of communication in modern society.
-Material will cover the basics of communication theory; the history, structure, dynamics, and functions of contemporary mass media; and the ethical implications of communication.
-This course will prepare students for courses in all four of the Visual and Digital Communication areas of emphasis.
+Material will cover the basics of communication theory, the history, structure, dynamics and functions of contemporary mass media; and the ethical implications of communication.
+This course will prepare students for courses in all four of the visual and digital communication areas of concentration.

 COM 210 Interpersonal Communication